janmarthedal/janmr.com/_posts/2015-01-11-mathjax-katex-and-a-lot-of-math.markdown

 I recently tried using KaTeX for the math on this blog.
 This was an obvious thing to try since the blog is statically generated using [Jekyll](http://jekyllrb.com).
 When each instance of LaTeX markup was processed as part of the Markdown to HTML conversion, a small ([node.js](http://nodejs.org)) web service wrapping the KaTeX libray was queried to produce the corresponding HTML code.

 The KaTeX conversion failed in about 10% of time, though, because LaTeX commands and symbols not supported by KaTeX were being used (mostly multi-line environments).
-In these cases the conversion would fall back on using MathJax.
-(It should be noted that some of the unsupported symbols were easy to add.
-These additions along with a few bug fixes can be found in my [KaTeX fork](https://github.com/janmarthedal/KaTeX).)
+In these cases the conversion would fall back on using MathJax. (<s>It should be noted that some of the unsupported symbols were easy to add.
+These additions along with a few bug fixes can be found in my KaTeX fork</s>.)

 I was quite pleased with this hybrid solution and the increase in speed was clearly noticable.
 But how much faster?
 Was it possible to quantify the increase in speed?